 Breakfast is the easiest meal of the day to throw by the wayside when life gets busy.
-That’s why I love to meal prep these PB&J overnight oats at the beginning of the week.
+That’s why I love to meal prep these peanut butter and jelly overnight oats at the beginning of the week.
 I snag one on my way out the door in the morning and they keep me fueled up for hours.
 Now you have no excuses for skipping breakfast!

 MEAL PREPPING OVERNIGHT OATS